Mashpoe/heck/README.md

 # Context/Scopes

-Some "*people*" believe declaring variables without a special keyword, e.g. `name = input()`, will make things simpler.
+Some people believe declaring variables without a special keyword, e.g. `name = input()`, will make things simpler.
 This is the case for many languages such as Python and PHP, and any advocacy for such practices is **blatantly wrong**.

 First of all, it makes things harder for humans to read, which is the opposite of what was intended.
 Consider the following Python code: